OFFICER | Full Time, Part Time

-Logistics Officers attend the Canadian Forces School of Administration and Logistics in Borden, Ontario, for a common introductory course on logistics support.
+Logistics Officers attend the Canadian Forces Logistic Training Centre in Borden, Ontario, for a common introductory course on logistics support.
 Then Logistics Officers will undergo logistics training relating to the branch of the service to which they have been assigned.

 Logistics Officers may be offered the opportunity to develop specialized skills through formal courses and on-the-job training.

 If you already have a university degree, the CAF will decide if your academic program matches the criteria for this job and may place you directly into the required on-the-job training program following basic training.
 Basic training and military officer qualification training are required before being assigned.